aspose-total/Aspose.Total-Products/total/en/python-net/conversion/oft-to-epub/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OFT to EPUB</h2>

+OFT (Outlook Form Template) is a file format used by Microsoft Outlook to store email messages.
+It is a binary file format which is not supported by many other applications.
+Therefore, it is necessary to convert OFT to EPUB (Electronic Publication) format in order to make the content accessible to a wider audience.
+EPUB is an open standard format for digital books and publications, which is supported by many devices and applications.

-For a Python developer, who is trying to add a OFT to EPUB conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
+<h2>How Aspose.Total helps for OFT to EPUB Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to automate the conversion process from OFT to EPUB.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that make the conversion process easy using Python.
+It is a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
 Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word EPUB format.

+The Aspose.Total for Python via .NET API is a powerful tool for Python developers who are looking to add OFT to EPUB conversion feature within their application.
+It provides a comprehensive set of APIs to automate the conversion process from OFT to EPUB.
+It is a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
+Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word EPUB format.
+The API is easy to use and provides a wide range of features to make the conversion process efficient and accurate.
+It also supports a wide range of file formats, making it a great choice for developers who need to convert OFT to EPUB.

 {{% /blocks/products/pf/feature-page-summary %}}